a glossary of terms used in Sysudoku posts and pages.

 slink – strong link: a link between candidates in which at least one partner is true.
 A slink is represented by a solid curve.

 toxic set – a set of candidates determined by a pattern to have at least one true candidate.
-A candidate seeing the whole set is removed.
+A candidate seeing the whole set is false.

 trace – A recording of solving events .
 See the Sysudoku Trace page.